RicardoCavalheiro123/ldts-project-assignment-g1303-1/docs/README.md

 The advantages of using the State Pattern are the following:

 - You can create new types of objects without changing any current code.
-- This method makes it easy to manipulate the standard code and extendit to our own benefit.
+- This method makes it easy to manipulate the standard code and extend it to our own benefit.
 - Solves the problem of creating entire product families without specifying their concrete classes.